cwatt/DEV-manuscript/README.md

 # DEV-manuscript
-All code to generate data and graphs for DEV manuscript.
+All code required to generate data and graphs for DEV manuscript.